Florencia Amundson

 Florencia Amundson Téves (born 12 February 1998) is a Spanish field hockey player.

 Personal life

-Florencia Amundson has a twin sister, Constanza, who also plays field hockey for Spain.

-She studied advertising and public relations in Universidad Complutense de Madrid. and Universidad Pompeu fabra in Barcelona, where she finished her studies.

-During studies, she signed at Dragon, a Belgium hockey club for three years, from 2017 to 2019.
+During her studies, she signed at Dragon, a Belgium hockey club for three years, from 2017 to 2019.

 Career

 Club level

 In club competition, Amundson plays for Real Club de Polo in the Liga Iberdrola.

 Junior national teams

 Florencia Amundson has represented Spain in junior hockey at both Under–18 and Under–21 levels.

 Under–18

 Amundson made her first appearance for the Spain U–18 team in 2015 at the EuroHockey Youth Championship in Santander.

 The following year she represented the team at another EuroHockey Youth Championship, held in Cork.

 Under–21

 She made her debut for the Spanish U–21 team in 2016.
 She first represented the side in a 5–Nations Tournament in Valencia.
 Later that year, she went on to compete at the FIH Junior World Cup in Santiago.

 She represented the team again in 2017 at the EuroHockey Junior Championship in Valencia.

 In 2019 she made her final appearance with the junior national team.
 She captained the side to an historic gold medal at the EuroHockey Junior Championships in Valencia.